coen-hyde/dockmaster/README.md

 ```

 ### Applications
-For the above route to an apps you will need to register your applications with Seaport.
+For the above router to route to your apps you will need to register your applications with Seaport.
 As so:

 ```js
 var http = require('http')